SE-ML/se-ml.github.io/best_practices/_posts/2020-02-02-archive_old_feature.md

 ---
 layout: practice
-author: Alex Serban, Joost Visser
+author: Alex Serban, Koen van der Blom, Joost Visser
 name: Actively Remove or Archive Features That are Not Used
 title: Actively Remove or Archive Features That are Not Used
 category: Experiment